Cli00/sissors/README.md

 # FastAPI Project README

 ## Overview
-This FastAPI project provides a registration and login system using SQLAlchemy for database interaction and Jinja2Templates for rendering HTML templates.
+This FastAPI project provides a registration and login system using SQLAlchemy for database interaction and Jinja2Templates for rendering HTML templates.(error error error) sorry

 ## Features
 - User registration with email validation